okubax/dotfiles-1/README.md

 * `Siji Icon Font` -- Iconic bitmap font, used in `lemonbar`
 * `terminus-font` -- Monospace bitmap font (for X11 and console)
 * `vim` -- Vi Improved, a highly configurable, improved version of the vi text editor
-* `xprop` -- X11 window info program, makes the window title section work
+* `xdotool` -- Command-line X11 automation tool, for the title section of `lemonbar`
 * `xsetroot` -- to set the wallpaper
+* `wmctrl` -- 	A Tool to control your EWMH compliant window manager from command line, for i3 workspaces on `lemonbar`